In retrospect, men appreciate that it was a colourful apocalypse.

 .
 Licensed supplements that were mostly or completely background information about the show's world were released with the misleading title of "Ultimate Fan Guide".BESM

-Tri-Stat system, and was their flagship product for that system.
+uses the Tri-Stat system designed by Guardians of Order, and was their flagship product for that system.
 Characters are defined by three statistics: Body, Mind and Soul, as well as a number of Attributes and Defects.
-Tri-stat is a Point Buy System
+Tri-Stat is a Point Build System

 .
 A d20 System

 version of the game has also been released.
 GOO had a third edition of BESM

 ready when it collapsed.
 The rights were sold to the game company White Wolf, which published it (for a short while anyway; the now discontinued third edition book sells for over $100 on the Internet, but you can buy .pdfs) and now provides what support remains for the Tri-Stat system.

 See also Silver Age Sentinels

 , GOO's superhero RPG that used a similar rules system.